-Reto was recently invited to provide a few insights into mental health and the treatment of mental health conditions by the Magic828 radio station in Cape Town.
+Reto was recently invited to provide a few insights into mental health and the treatment of mental health conditions by the Magic828 radio station in Johannesburg.
 Here are a few minutes of the conversation at the studio with Reto chatting to the radio legends Bryan Oxley and Simon B about mental health matters in South Africa.

 When is it time to get help with your mental health?